Gravitational Background of Alice-Vortices and R7-Branes: Gauss's Law with Multipole Sources

 Finally, the right side of \eqref{divthm} can be evaluated directly using delta functions after noting that \eqref{iiEq} implies the specific source

 With this, we simply equate the evaluations of \eqref{GLflux} and \eqref{divthm} and collect the result in terms of the $b_i$ to arrive at the generalized version of \eqref{aDefs}

-The derivation of \eqref{bDef} and \eqref{Qcons} then follows in the exact same way as above, with the caveats that $S$ contains a monopole term and that $h$ must be represented by the first few terms in its asymptotic series in lieu of an exact solution.
+The derivation of \eqref{bDef} and \eqref{Qcons} then follows in the exact same way as above, with the caveats that $S$ contains a monopole term and that $h$ must be represented by the first few terms in its asymptotic series instead of an exact solution.